 Software substitution: Fraudulent software is substituted on the certified RNG for a specific draw or draws.
 We are currently aware of two such methods of attack, (i) a hidden code or a dynamic link library (dll) can be installed on the RNG system at the time when the original code is installed or at a later time, and may be triggered by a specific date or event, (ii) a self-destructive root-kit can be installed on the RNG system at the time of original installation or afterwards, e.g. during system maintenance.
-In all cases, such software may be very difficult or even impossible to detect because it can be hidden, encrypted, self-destructive, and because it may only run at a specific time.
-Methods such as certification can be known before they are published
+In all cases, such software may be very difficult or even impossible to detect because it can be hidden, encrypted, self-destructive. and because it may only run at a specific time.
+Methods such as certification published.
+Substitution of numbers drawn after the results are generated.
+An insider can substitute the winning numbers and this can go unnoticed if the RNG system does not provide verification methods and the results are not consistently verified.